ayush-sleeping/Learning_Laravel/README.md

 files and their responsibilities:

-* Routes: routes/web.php or routes/api.php :

-  Responsible for defining the routes that map HTTP requests to controller actions.

-* Controllers: app/Http/Controllers :
+* Migrations: database/migrations :

-  Handle incoming requests, process data, and return the appropriate responses.
-They orchestrate the application's logic and interact with models.
+  Define the structure of the database tables and handle schema modifications using PHP code.
+Migrations allow you to create, modify, and delete database tables and their columns.

 * Models: app/Models :